 1. Get a bite to eat

 Start your layover with a meal – you definitely don’t want to get hungry on your layover!
 The airport has a nice range of cafes and restaurants, located both pre- and inside Security.
 For a leisurely vibe, visit sit-down spots like Maritime Ale House, Vino Volo, and Spirit of the Maritimes.
 Or, turn your layover into a pub crawl and try out Nova Scotia beers and wines.
-Popular chains include Subway, Tim Hortons, Starbucks, and A&W. For late-night dining, a single Tim Hortons is open 24-hours.
+Popular chains include Subway, Tim Hortons, Starbucks, and A&W. For late-night dining, a Tim Hortons is open 24-hours.

 2. Relax in the lounge